7 Ways to Market Your Small Businesses on a Budget

 With an affiliate marketing program, you can have your business promoted virtually anywhere.

 And the best part, it’s really budget friendly.

 Affiliate marketing uses a pay-for-performance model, so you’ll only pay for ads that actually result in paid customers.
-With affiliate tracking software starting at $69, it’s a low-risk investment with a clear ROI— instead of paying for ad space without definitively knowing if it converted any new customers.
+With Affiliate tracking software, it’s a low-risk investment with a clear ROI— instead of paying for ad space without definitively knowing if it converted any new customers.

 On top of being a cost-effective marketing channel, it’s also a great way to build your SEO, generate UGC and reward your loyal customers for their referrals.

 Want to start an affiliate, referral or influencer program?
 Try all the features: 👉get a 14-day free trial here